hakan-ronngren/cloud-db/README.md

 ## UNDER CONSTRUCTION

 This is still a work in progress.
-Next up is to decide whether or not to include features like a serverless VCP access connector for Cloud Run services to use the database.
-Maybe this is going to be a matter for the code that uses this module.
+Next up is to decide exactly how to connect to the DB from, say, Cloud Run.

+I could use a [serverless VPC access connector](https://cloud.google.com/run/docs/configuring/connecting-vpc) to allow Cloud Run to call this VM, but unfortunately, this connector would have to run on additional VMs that I do not want to pay for.

+Instead, I want to use some as-a-service solution.
+There is one: IAP.
+I already reach my VM with `gcloud compute ssh db-vm --tunnel-through-iap`.
+As always with SSH, I can also set up port forwarding so that I can reach the PostgreSQL port on the VM through a local port on my machine.
+Maybe I could use that mechanism from a Cloud Run service as well.

+Another alternative would be to use PubSub as a bridge, to send queries in one direction and results in the other.
+This option feels a bit awkward, and I am not sure about what latency I would get.

 ## Tools you'll need